Here are The F-Word’s first set of reviews of the Edinburgh Festival Fringe covering theatre, comedy, cabaret and variety

 Image 2 is of Holly Morgan standing on a bed in a dark dress and black top hat and looks like she might be singing.
 A figure stands to the left of her, he is wearing a black hoody with a white Shakespearean-style ruff around his neck.
 He is holding a hairdryer up to Morgan to throw her hair back.

-Image 3 is of the Gracefool Collective.
+Image 3 (and the feature image) is of the Gracefool Collective.
 There are four women on stage.
 None of them are wearing very much, bikinis, underwear, shorts.
 They are all posing and looking towards the audience.
 One is on her hands and knees scrubbing the floor, one is holding what looks like a cabbage or a lettuce, one holds a bottle of water and one holds a tub of cream which she is miming rubbing on to her face.